mozilla/elasticutils/docs/index.rst

 ElasticUtils
 ============

-ElasticUtils is a Python library that gives you a Django queryset-like API for `elasticsearch <http://elasticsearch.org/>`_ as well as some other tools for making it easier to integrate elasticsearch into your application.
+ElasticUtils is a Python library that gives you a chainable search API for `ElasticSearch <http://elasticsearch.org/>`_ as well as some other tools to make it easier to integrate ElasticSearch into your application.

 :Version:       |release|